microsoft/FluidFramework/packages/runtime/garbage-collector/README.md

-# @fluidframework/gc-utils
+# @fluidframework/garbage-collector

-Common garbage collection utilities used by Fluid Framework
+Garbage collector implementation for Fluid Framework.

 See [GitHub](https://github.com/microsoft/FluidFramework) for more details on the Fluid Framework and packages within.